deeprave/wagtail_init/README.md

 ## Purpose

-This repository contains a quick start for a Django/Wagtail project, specifically the non-code infrastructure to build an environment for development with Wagtail.
-It is not dependent on any specific version of django or wagtail, but install django via wagtail to ensure compatible versions are installed.
+This repository contains a quick start (which I have repeated many times!) for an environment supporting a Django/Wagtail project, specifically the non-code infrastructure to build an environment for development with Wagtail.
+It is not dependent on any specific version of Django or Wagtail - it defaults to the "latest" release of Wagtail and installs a compatible version of Django.

 ## Features

-* variable data is managed in a generated .env, which become defaults for the next time
+* variable data is managed in a generated .env, which then become defaults for the next run
-* docker-compose.yml for building and running all the stuff that’s (almost) always the same: postgresql relational database and redis nosql key store
+* `docker-compose-services.yml` for building and running all the stuff that’s (almost) always the same: PostgreSQL relational database for the ORM and redis nosql key store for web and session cache
-* docker-compose-app.yml for running these with the containerised application
+* `docker-compose.yml` for running these with the containerised application

-The second compose file (-app) by default mounts the application directory into the app container, which is a suitable configuration for development.
-The Dockerfile is a multi-staged build, and changing the container name will build the container with the code deployed inside the container.
+docker-compose.yml by default mounts the application directory on the host into the app container along with media and static folders, which is a suitable configuration for development.
+No development tools are installed within the container and it assumes that wheels exist for all packages, which is not true for some time after a new Python release.

+For production use, volumes need to be modified in `docker-compose.yml`:

+* remove the mount to the `${DJANGO_ROOT}` dir - the application code is already copied there in Dockerfile
+* replace `${PWD}/${APP_NAME}` with `data-static` and `data-media` respectively to create and use internal docker volumes for data that need persistence.
+Alternatively these can be mounted anywhere on the host system.
+* using a front-end or reverse proxy server (nginx or apache-http) would be required to expose correct ports and serve via https.

 ## Pre-requisites